GPN87/nba_statscentre/README.md

 ![Teams map 2](screenshots/zoommap.png)

 ### Languages and Applications
-This project focused on creating an interactive visualization portal using a combination of:
+This project focused on creating an interactive visualisation portal using a combination of:

 - Python,
 - SQLite,